Workers' Compensation -

 If an employee is not working or has suffered a wage loss as the direct result of reasons unrelated to the allowed injury or occupational disease, the employee is not eligible to receive compensation under this section.
 It is the intent of the general assembly to supersede any previous judicial decision that applied the doctrine of voluntary abandonment to a claim brought under this section.
 Ohio Rev. Code § 4123.56(F).

-1. What psychiatric claims or treatments are compensable?
+- What psychiatric claims or treatments are compensable and is PTSD a compensable diagnosis?

 Psychiatric claims are not compensable unless the claimant’s psychiatric condition has arisen from an injury or occupational disease sustained by the claimant, or where the claimant’s psychiatric condition has arisen from sexual conduct that the claimant was forced by threat of physical harm to engage or participate in.
 Ohio Rev. Code §4123.01(C)(1).
 Armstrong v.
 John R. Jurgensen Co., 136 Ohio St.3d 58, 2013-Ohio-2237, 990 N.E.2d 568 (Claimant must establish that his/her mental injury is causally related to his/her compensable physical injuries and not simply his/her involvement in the accident).

-Claims for single occurrence injuries or death are barred unless filed within two years from the date of injury or death.
+Claims for single occurrence injuries or death are barred unless filed within one year from the date of injury or death.
 Ohio Rev. Code §4123.84.

-In all cases of occupational disease, or death resulting from occupational disease, claims for compensation or benefits are forever barred unless, within two years after the disability due to the disease began, or within such longer period as does not exceed six months after diagnosis of the occupational disease by a licensed physician or within two years after death occurs, application is made to the industrial commission or the bureau of workers’ compensation or to the employer if he is a self-insuring employer.
+In all cases of occupational disease, or death resulting from occupational disease, claims for compensation or benefits are forever barred unless, within one year after the disability due to the disease began, or within such longer period as does not exceed six months after diagnosis of the occupational disease by a licensed physician, certified nurse-midwife, clinical nurse specialist, or certified nurse practitioner or within one year after death occurs, application is made to the industrial commission or the bureau of workers’ compensation or to the employer if the employer is a self-insuring employer.
 Ohio Rev. Code §4123.85.
 In White v.
 Mayfield, the Ohio Supreme Court held disability due to an occupational disease shall be deemed to have begun on the date on which the claimant first became aware through medical diagnosis that he or she was suffering from such disease, or the date on which claimant first received medical treatment for such disease, or the date claimant first quit work on account of such disease, whichever is latest.
 White v.
 Mayfield, 37 Ohio St.3d 11, 14 (1988).

 A claim must be filed in writing and should be reported on the First Report of Injury (“FROI”) form provided by the Bureau of Workers’ Compensation.
-The FROI can be completed and submitted online at www.bwc.ohio.gov.
+The FROI can be completed and submitted online at www.bwc.ohio.gov, or faxed to the BWC at 1-614-3437.

 Employees are not entitled to receive compensation or benefits under this division if the employee’s injury or occupational disease is caused by the employee being intoxicated, under the influence of a controlled substance not prescribed by a physician, or under the influence of marijuana if the employee being intoxicated, under the influence of a controlled substance not prescribed by a physician, or under the influence of marijuana is the proximate cause of the injury.
 Ohio Rev. Code §4123.54(A)(2) and (B).

 In order for compensation to be denied on the basis that an employee was intoxicated, “the employee must be so intoxicated, as shown by the evidence, that the court can say, as a matter of law that the injury arose out of his drunken condition and not out of his employment.”
 Phelps v.
-Positive Action Tool Co., 26 Ohio St.3d 142 (1986).
+Positive Action To Co., 26 Ohion St.3d 142 (1986).

-No compensation shall be awarded on account of disability or death from disease suffered by an employee who, at the time of entering into the employment from which the disease is claimed to have resulted, willfully and falsely represented himself as not having previously suffered from such disease.
+No compensation shall be awarded on account of disability or death from disease experienced by an employee who, at the time of entering into the employment from which the disease is claimed to have resulted, willfully and falsely represented self as not having previously had such disease.
 Ohio Rev. Code §4123.70.

 There is also a statutory defense to occupational disease claims for silicosis, asbestosis or coal miners’ pneumoconiosis in the event of a failure or omission on the part of the employee to truthfully state, when seeking employment, the place, duration and nature of previous employment in answer to an inquiry made by the employer.
 Ohio Rev. Code §4123.68.